 Event Details

-Showcasing how transfixing simple shapes can be when reconsidered, Circles of Rhythm is an ode to artistic imagination – and an invitation to show how innovation and new futures can be created from what we already have.
+Showcasing how transfixing simple shapes can be when reconsidered, Circles of Rhythm is a celebration of artistic imagination – and an invitation to show how innovation and new futures can be created from what we already have.

 Country represented by installation: Australia